 Geese never need milk of any kind.
 Dairy can cause them digestive problems.

 Geese need salt, but excess salt can cause devastating health issues, seizures, and organ failure in geese, so avoid giving your goose too much of it and monitor dietary intake.

 3. Human Foods

 It’s nice to want to share with geese, but you shouldn’t give them any of your food that isn’t a plain version of the items above.
-Human foods like chocolate and candy are dangerous or lethal for geese.
+Human food like chocolate is dangerous for geese.

 4. Fats & Oils